jaredpetersen/vaultx/README.md

 ## Sponsorship
 If you or your company uses vaultx, please consider contributing to the project via [GitHub Sponsors](https://github.com/sponsors/jaredpetersen).
-There's some cool work that we'd like to do but cloud computing isn't free.
+There's some cool work that we'd like to do -- like end-to-end integration tests -- but cloud computing isn't free.

-One thing we'd really like to do is set up web APIs that use vaultx in all the major cloud providers (compute instances and K8s) so that we can have an end-to-end testing suite that validates that authentication and all the other supported features work in the real world.
-We have integration tests that run against Vault containers but there are some things -- like authentication -- that can't really be tested locally.